hexops/machengine.org/content/libs/gpu.md

 ---
-title: "mach/gpu: the WebGPU interface for Zig"
+title: "mach-gpu: the WebGPU interface for Zig"
-description: "mach/gpu provides a truly cross-platform graphics API for Zig (desktop, mobile, and web) with unified low-level graphics & compute backed by Vulkan, Metal, D3D12, and OpenGL (as a best-effort fallback.)"
+description: "mach-gpu provides a truly cross-platform graphics API for Zig (desktop, mobile, and web) with unified low-level graphics & compute backed by Vulkan, Metal, D3D12, and OpenGL (as a best-effort fallback.)"
 draft: false
 layout: "docs"
 docs_type: "libs"